Smuggler's Run: Gameplay

 New to a local smuggling gang, the player's job is to smuggle cargo through three consecutive levels (forest, desert, and snow) with about ten missions per level.
 In nearly all missions they must evade the U.S. border patrol, the CIA, or rival smuggling gangs.
-This is basically the career mode of the game.
-There are a total of 34 missions to complete in this mode.
+This is essentially the career mode of the game.
+There are a total of 34 missions to complete here.